rblancomi/TFM_RBMI/README.md

 Jupyter notebook with the code to generate the ELM-Manual database of experimentally validated degrons.

+>prepro_elm_manual_database.ipynb

+Jupyter notebook with the code to preprocess ELM-Manual database.

 #### 3. Human proteome of Ensembl 92 canonical transcripts
 >ensembl_proteome.ipynb